SAP-samples/security-services-tools/README.md

 Report [`ZSOS_OVERVIEW`](/ABAP/SolMan/ZSOS_OVERVIEW.abap)
 Show overview about results from the Security Optimization Service
+Update from 27.07.2022: You can now use the same report to view the rating overview tables of the EarlyWatch Alert (EWA).
 See blog [Show the results of the Security Optimization Service](https://blogs.sap.com/2022/01/19/show-the-results-of-the-security-optimization-service/)

 ### System Recommendations